-Dr. Hatzenbuehler's research focuses broadly on the causes of sexual orientation health disparities; the health consequences of exposure to structural forms of stigma; and the identification of biopsychosocial mechanisms linking stigma to adverse health outcomes.
-Dr. Hatzenbuehler has published 85 peer-reviewed articles and book chapters, and his research has been published in leading social science and public health journals, including the American Journal of Public Health, JAMA Pediatrics, and JAMA Psychiatry.
+Dr. Hatzenbuehler's research broadly focuses on examining the health consequences of structural forms of stigma and on identifying biopsychosocial mechanisms linking stigma and health.
+Dr. Hatzenbuehler has published over 100 peer-reviewed articles and book chapters, and his research has been published in several leading journals, including Proceedings of the National Academy of Sciences, Psychological Bulletin, American Journal of Public Health, JAMA Pediatrics, and JAMA Psychiatry.
 His work has been continuously funded by the National Institute of Mental Health, the National Institute on Drug Abuse, the Centers for Disease Control and Prevention, and the William T. Grant Foundation.
 In recognition of this work, Dr. Hatzenbuehler received the 2015 Louise Kidder Early Career Award from the Society for the Psychological Study of Social Issues, the 2016 Early Career Award for Distinguished Contributions to Psychology in the Public Interest from the American Psychological Association, and the 2016 Janet Taylor Spence Award for Transformational Early Career Contributions from the Association for Psychological Science, and the 2018 Distinguished Scientific Contribution Award from the American Psychological Association (Division 44).
-His work has been widely covered in the media, including interviews on NPR and MSNBC, and has been cited in numerous amicus curiae briefs for court cases on status-based discrimination.
+His work has been widely covered in the media, including interviews on NPR and MSNBC, and it has been cited in amicus curiae briefs for cases on status-based discrimination.
 Dr. Hatzenbuehler currently serves on four editorial boards and also recently served as a member of a consensus committee on peer victimization and bullying at the National Academy of Sciences, Engineering, and Medicine.
 Dr. Hatzenbuehler is currently funded on a K01 award from the National Institute on Drug Abuse to study social determinants of substance use and other health outcomes among sexual minority youth.
-Dr. Hatzenbuehler teaches courses in research methods, social determinants of health, and stigma and discrimination.